- Data Portals

 The Climate Simulation Laboratory (CSL), which was established in 1995, represents CISL’s premier opportunity for researchers seeking high-performance computing and data storage systems to support extremely demanding, high-profile climate simulations.
 Such simulations require high resolution, span many centuries of simulated time, encompass large numbers of ensembles, integrate new physics or models, or address national and international scientific priorities.

 CSL projects’ large-scale, long-running simulations typically require millions of core-hours to complete and usually produce many terabytes of model output that must be stored for analysis and comparison with other simulations and with observations.
-Approximately 70 million core-hours are allocated to four to six CSL projects each year.

 Requests must meet or exceed the minimum request size of 10 million core-hours on Yellowstone.
 Very large projects, if awarded, may be required to consume their allocation approximately evenly over the course of the allocation period.